AllonKleinLab/PBA/README.md

    `blah blah`

-1. To reproduce the PBA results used for Figures 2-4 of (ref 1), run the following command
+2. To reproduce the PBA results used for Figures 2-4 of (ref 1), run the following command

  `blah blah`

+To visualize the results, run `python view_testing_results.py`

 ## Reference ##